9bitbin/BCS371_W7_Demo_Nav-main/README.md

 - **Navigate Button** ➡️: Launches a new activity through an explicit intent.
 - **Toggle Switch** 🔄: Enables or disables the buttons based on its state.
 - **Visual Dividers** ➖: Horizontal lines are added between buttons for better UI organization.
+- **Pizza Party Screen** 🍕: Enter how hungry you are, how many people there are and get an estimate of how many pizzas you should get.
+- **GPA Calculator** 🧮: Ever find yourself in a rut and you want to know what your average is, use the calculator so that you can find the average (with nice visuals).

 ## Technologies Used 🛠️